splunk/public-o11y-docs/infrastructure/monitor/k8s-nav.rst

 .. note:: The following topic describes the new Kubernetes navigator.
 See :ref:`infrastructure-k8s` for documentation on the classic Kubernetes navigator.

 You can monitor Kubernetes metrics with Splunk Observability Cloud.
 Observability Cloud uses the Splunk Distribution of OpenTelemetry Collector for Kubernetes to provide robust infrastructure monitoring capabilities.
+To learn more, see :ref:`otel-intro`.

 Prerequisite
 ================